shivendh/Salary-Analysis/README.md

 5. Open salary_analysis.ipynb and run all cells to reproduce the analysis and visualizations

 ## 📊 Expected Deliverables & Insights
--Distribution plots of salary (overall and per group) -Correlation or comparative analysis between salary and features (experience, role, demographics, etc.)
+- Distribution plots of salary (overall and per group)
+- Correlation or comparative analysis between salary and features (experience, role, demographics, etc.)
--Identification of trends, outliers, and interesting patterns -A clear understanding of how different factors influence pay
+- Identification of trends, outliers, and interesting patterns
+- A clear understanding of how different factors influence pay

 ## 🧩 Potential Use Cases
 - Salary benchmarking and comparison analysis